The UK’s new economic crime and corporate transparency bill

 - Broaden the Registrar’s powers to be able to check, remove or decline information submitted, or already on, the companies register.
 By empowering the Registrar with these capabilities, the Act ensures a more proactive approach to maintaining the quality and reliability of corporate information.

 - Improve financial information on the register.
-Accurate financial data is crucial for transparency, and these improvements will ensure better tracking and auditing of financial transactions.
+Accurate financial data is crucial for transparency and these improvements will ensure better tracking and auditing of financial transactions.

 - Provide Companies House with more effective investigation and enforcement powers.
 These enhanced powers will allow for swifter action against non-compliance and fraudulent activities.